DilanCF/CMSC412_notes/lecture/Lecture10.md

 Since we only have one process in the monitor at a time, all actions that happen in the monitor are atomic by virtue of being in the monitor

-Depending on the process of the routine it is executing, if that routine has some wait on conds, it is put in wait queue.
-No value asocc. with wait and signal.
+Depending on the process of the routine it is executing, if that routine has some wait on conditions, it is put in wait queue.
+No value associated with wait and signal.
 Not the case here.

 We define states for each phil:
 * Thinking, Hungry, and Eating